Faculty Mentorship and Expertise

 There’s an App for That

-As a Graphic and Interactive Design student at Tyler, Alexandra Dodge, BFA ’21, built an app to help circumvent panic attacks in a UI/UX branding course taught by Associate Professor of Design and Illustration Abby Guido.
+As a Graphic and Interactive Design student at Tyler, Alexandra Dodge, BFA ’21, built an app to help people avoid panic attacks in a UI/UX branding course taught by Associate Professor of Design and Illustration Abby Guido.
 The class required her to create the product end-to-end.

 A headshot of Alexandra Dodge, smiling and looking directly at the camera, with a bright and friendly expression.